 The SDG according to the United Nations are the blueprint to achieve a sustainable and better future for all irrespective of race, gender and religious affiliations.
-Our challenge therefore focuses on the following sustainable development goals; Quality Education, Sustainable Cities and Communities, Good Health and Well Being, Climate Action and Equality.
+Our challenge therefore focuses on the following sustainable development goals; Quality Education, Sustainable Cities and Communities, Good Health and Well Being, Climate Action and Equality, Life on Land.

 Through citizen science knowledge is shared and transferred by participation, the research carried out by persons and communities goes a long way into bringing about sustainability in our environments including good health and wellbeing as a result of data and solutions gotten through scientific research.

 - Jane Data Halliday: Researcher |Public Health Professional |Project Management | Linkedin